 Sense for couples

-Setting separate alarms on a shared alarm clock makes little sense and can be a frustrating experience if your partner is away one night and you want to sleep in on the next morning.
-The whole system isn’t really designed for being used by more than one person at a time.
-For example, how will it know which person is snoring from audio queue alone?
+Setting separate alarms on a shared alarm clock makes little sense and can be a frustrating experience if your partner is away one night and you want to sleep in the next morning.
+The whole system isn’t designed for being used by more than one person at a time.
+For example, how will it know which person is snoring from audio queues alone?

 I’ve already mentioned a few of the app’s shortcomings so it should come as no surprise that I’m not thrilled about Sense’s mobile app.
 The app is available for Android and iOS, and it’s the only way to interact with the Sense sleep system.

 After having used Sense every night for two weeks’ time, the app asked me to tell it when I usually go to bed.
 Which would have been an understandable question on day one but weird after two weeks of actively monitoring my bedroom and sleep patterns.
 Answering this very question is one of the reasons for using the Sense, so why is it asking me to answer this question?
 I’m supposed to ask it!
 It’s been almost four months now, and the app still asks me the same question about my sleep several times per week.

 The few questions the app asks the user to put in has no sense of timing.
 Which again is bad for a timepiece.
 For example, it will ask me how my sleep was last night when trying to set the alarm late in the evening or long into the night.